 The most significant consideration on the near-term horizon would be related to the various PERA changes from S.B.
 18-200.
 That legislation included automatic triggers involving increases to employer and employee contributions depending on the solvency of the PERA fund.
 For FY 2021-22, the PERA employer contribution rate increased 0.05%.
-In addition, for FY 2022-23, the PERA employer contribution rate will increase 0.5%.
+In addition, for FY 2022-23, the PERA employer contribution rate increased 0.5%, and for FY 2023-24, it will increase 0.07%.
 This is in addition to changes made in FY 2019-20 to require employers to pay PERA on sick leave payouts as well as on any employee benefits for employees hired after July 1, 2019.
 Typically, higher education governing boards do not receive specific appropriations (unlike other state agencies) for changes to PERA, so the Board would have to weigh how to manage these increases in costs-and whether tuition would need to be a component in that process.